 I thought I was going to write one article about newsletters last week and move on, but we had such a rousing discussion about that post, and cleared up so much of the “ugh” feeling around sending newsletters that I had to share and save that great info here on the blog.

 Here’s a little Q&A from business owners just like you about how to deal with their newsletters.
-Q’s are all from members of our Facebook group, and A’s are all from me.
+Q’s are all from members of our business owner community, and A’s are all from me.
 Below, some great biz owners share what works well for them.
 Here we go!

 Q: I do worry about annoying my subscribers, so I only send one newsletter a month.